-- Estimate the total flock size and then estimate the proportion of each species in the flock.
-Use the proportions to calculate the total of each species (i.e., 600 birds: 25% Western Sandpiper, 25% Dunlin, 50% Least Sandpiper = 150 Western Sandpiper, 150 Dunlin, and 300 Least Sandpiper).
-Note: only use this method if you are reasonably confident the proportions are accurate after counting portions of the flock. - OR - Estimate the total flock size and species present (e.g., 400 birds, composed of Western Sandpipers, Least Sandpipers and Dunlin in unknown proportions) and attribute the count a mixed-species flock type below: - o Greater/Lesser Yellowlegs - Whimbrel/Curlew
+Estimate the total flock size and then estimate the proportion of each species in the flock.
+Use the proportions to calculate the total of each species (i.e., 600 birds: 25% Western, 25% Dunlin, 50% Least = 150 Western, 150 Dunlin, and 300 Least).
+Note: only use this method if you are reasonably confident the proportions are accurate after counting portions of the flock.

+OR

+• Estimate the total flock size and species present (e.g., 400 birds, composed of Western Sandpipers, Least Sandpipers and Dunlin in unknown proportions) and attribute the count a mixed-species flock type from species groups table on Page 17.